-Cannot play music or music channels not appearing in the Navigators If music is not running, see the following:
+Cannot play music or music channels not appearing in the Navigators

-- 1. Ensure that the Navigator is connected to Director.
-See Composer Pro Getting Started. - 2.
-Ensure that a room is appearing on the Navigator.
+- 2. Ensure that a room is appearing on the Navigator.
 If not, click the room and change the room to one that can play music. - 3.
 Ensure that music is added and scanned.
 See: - "Connecting rooms" - "Testing control and AV connections" - "Connecting a device to the network" - 4.
 Refresh the Navigators.
 See the Composer Pro Getting Started.